lrnselfreliance/wrolpi/README.md

 **Warning: this will clobber anything else on the Raspberry Pi!
 Do not run this installation script elsewhere!**

 1. Install [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) onto a RaspberryPi.
-2. Get the WROLPi installation script
+2. Get the WROLPi installation script.
     * `wget https://raw.githubusercontent.com/lrnselfreliance/wrolpi/release/install.sh -O /tmp/install.sh`
-3. Run the installation script
+3. Run the installation script.
     * `sudo /bin/bash /tmp/install.sh`
-4. Start WROLPi
+4. Start WROLPi.
     * `sudo systemctl start wrolpi.target`
 5. Join the Hotspot or browse to the IP address of your WROLPi!

+# Raspberry Pi Image Install

+Steps necessary to initialize your WROLPi after installing the images from wrolpi.org

+1. Download and copy a pre-built image from https://wrolpi.org onto an SD card.
+2. Boot the Raspberry Pi, login with username pi and password wrolpi.
+3. Modify fstab to mount your external drive to /media/wrolpi (modify this command to match your system).
+    * `echo '/dev/sda1 /media/wrolpi auto defaults,nofail 0 0' | sudo tee -a /etc/fstab`
+4. Run the database creation script: `sudo bash /opt/wrolpi/scripts/create_db.sh`
+5. Reboot `sudo reboot`
+6. Join the Hotspot or browse to the IP address of your WROLPi!

 # Charter